For the media

 Person in the woods putting on bug spray

 The West Nile virus is not something you’re likely to worry about.
-That is, unless you’ve heard about the person in Placer County who was recently infected, or the dead crow found in La Mesa and mosquitoes collected in North County that tested positive for the virus.
+That is, unless you’ve heard about the San Diego resident who recently tested positive for the mosquito-borne illness.

 “When we have climate change, we have warmer temperatures, which leads to heavy rainfall,” says Dr. Abisola Olulade, a board-certified family medicine doctor with Sharp Rees-Stealy Medical Group.
 “So, we see more mosquitoes, which are potentially carrying vector borne illnesses, like West Nile virus.
 We have seen increased cases of the virus in California, and it’s concerning.”